Install Managed Gateway API CRDs (Preview)

 az feature register --namespace "Microsoft.ContainerService" --name "ManagedGatewayAPIPreview"

-Once you finish the prerequisite steps, you can run the az aks create command to install the Managed Gateway API CRDs on a newly created cluster:
+1. You can run the az aks create command to install the Managed Gateway API CRDs on a newly created cluster.
+You must also enable an implementation of the Gateway API to enable the managed CRD installation.

-To install the Managed Gateway API CRDs on an existing cluster, you can run:
+2. To install the Managed Gateway API CRDs on an existing cluster with a supported implementation enabled, run the following command:

 az aks update -g $RESOURCE_GROUP -n $CLUSTER_NAME --enable-gateway-api